General

 Disruptions are inevitable, but delayed responses are not.

 Real-time analytics enables instant detection of anomalies such as delays, route deviations, or SLA risks.
-Systems can automatically flag these issues and prioritize them based on severity.
+Systems can automatically flag these issues and prioritize them based on severity—distinguishing between a 10-minute delay and a missed delivery window that triggers contractual penalties.

 This allows operations teams to focus on resolving critical problems rather than manually identifying them.